brianglass/anastasis/files/thursday_matins3.md

 Troparia.

-The company of the Apostles having drawn from the source an abyss of spiritual wisdom, dried up all the streams of this worldÂ’s wisdom and watered all the assemblies of the devout.
+The company of the Apostles having drawn from the source an abyss of spiritual wisdom, dried up all the streams of this world’s wisdom and watered all the assemblies of the devout.

-Groan and weep, my lowly soul, and cry out to the Lord, saying, Â‘I have sinned against you, compassionate Master, be merciful to me at the supplications of your ApostlesÂ’.
+Groan and weep, my lowly soul, and cry out to the Lord, saying, ‘I have sinned against you, compassionate Master, be merciful to me at the supplications of your Apostles’.

 Flowing torrents of passions have brought about the fall of the house of my heart.
 O Apostles, the rivers of the Spirit, I have been crushed; refashion me into life.